Expert insights to revolutionize your Hindi newspaper production

 7. XLR8 Print

 The only tool built specifically for Hindi newspapers.
-10 shirorekha-safe Hindi fonts, AI auto-fill from 100+ news sources, RNI-compliant templates, 300 DPI print-ready PDF export, multi-user teams. ₹60,000 per year (Annual plan, 3,600 pages).
-Free 14-day trial.
+10 shirorekha-safe Hindi fonts, AI auto-fill from 100+ news sources, RNI-compliant templates, 300 DPI print-ready PDF export, multi-user teams.
+Contact XLR8 Print for current access details and onboarding options.

 Best for: regional Hindi publishers who want automation, not a design tool.